-Finally, we develop a pipeline that can efficiently shape a motion network while maintaining consistency in the motion derived from a sequence of perturbations.
-Our pipeline is fully automated by 2D masks generated from SAM~\cite{kirillov2023segany}.
-We evaluate the proposed MI shaping technique in promoting consistent dynamics in various challenging scenes (please see Fig.~\ref{fig:teaser} for examples).
-To summarize: \begin{itemize}[leftmargin=*] \item We propose a novel problem of shaping a small motion network in 3DGS to ensure consistent movements under random and continuous perturbations. \item We develop an efficient training pipeline that shapes the motion network only once so that the perturbed network can still synthesize consistent motions without resorting to any reshaping of the tangent space along the motion trajectory. \item We validate that our shaping technique touches only $\sim7\%$ of all Gaussians during training, while existing methods require optimizing the full parameters of Gaussians.
-Even though {\it light-weight,} our method achieves significant performance improvement in applications like 3D segmentation while significantly reducing computation and memory footprint. \end{itemize}
+In summary, 1) we propose a novel approach that leverages semantic correlations between 3D Gaussians for efficient scene editing; 2) We design an efficient training pipeline that shapes the scene representation once and ensures that the perturbed representation continues to support coherent edits without reshaping along the perturbation trajectory; 3) We demonstrate that our MI shaping technique affects only approximately $\sim7\%$ of all Gaussians during training, while existing scene-editing methods require optimizing the entire set of Gaussians.
+Despite the lightweightness, our method achieves significant performance gains in tasks such as 3D segmentation, object removal, and inpainting, while substantially reducing computational and memory overhead.